 The photo is fake.

 Tim Tams are chocolate biscuits produced in Australia.
 The graphic first came to light in March 2011 when Weird Al tweeted it.
-It isn’t clear if Weird Al had a hand in creating the image or if he merely passed it on, but that is certainly when it began spreading online.
+It isn’t clear if Weird Al had a hand in creating the image or if he merely passed it on, but that is certainly when the graphic began spreading online.
 The warning reads, “May contain traces of peanuts and human flesh.”

-There are two easy ways to prove this a hoax.
-First, allergy warnings do not appear by themselves like this on the side of the packaging.
-Such warnings appear near the ingredients.
-Second, inspection of a Tim Tam wrapper shows that no such warning exists.
+Two things easily debunk this graphic.
+First, allergy warnings do not appear by themselves in this manner on the side of the packaging.
+Allergy warnings actually appear near the ingredients.
+Second, inspection of Tim Tam wrappers from that time showed that no such warning exists.